Commands

 });

-Note that this feature is only compatible with regular Alloy projects that are compiled using the ti build command.
-It has not been tested with other types of projects, such as those built with Webpack or Vue.
+watch commandPlease note that this feature is exclusively compatible with regular Alloy projects that are compiled using the ti build command.
+It hasn't been tested with other project types like those built using Webpack or Vue.

 > purgetss watch --off